 When we were planning our honeymoon and deciding where we could go, South Africa was on the top of our list because it was a country where we felt like we could get an incredible balance of wildlife, outdoor adventure, luxury while staying on a budget, city exploration, culture, and sweeping scenery.
 As we delved deeper in our trip planning, it became clear that the Kruger National Park and nearby private game reserves was the best choice for safari.

-If you’ve ready any of my other guides like my Tokyo food guide, Taiwan, Newfoundland, Inca Trail, or Iceland, you’ll know I love to get right into the nitty gritty details so get your cup of coffee ready because there’s a lot of knowledge to share that you probably won’t find anywhere else.
+If you’ve ready any of my other guides like my Tokyo food guide, Atacama Desert, Torres del Paine, Taiwan, Newfoundland, Inca Trail, or Iceland, you’ll know I love to get right into the nitty gritty details so get your cup of coffee ready because there’s a lot of knowledge to share that you probably won’t find anywhere else.
 We spent a total of 2 weeks in South Africa but I’m going to be focusing on our nine days in the Kruger National Park region.
 There’s a small breather built in there but I’ll leave that for the full review of how to plan a trip around the Panorama Route.
-Alright let’s do this!
+Let me show you how to plan a safari in South Africa.
+Let’s us help you plan your safari!

 - Where did we stay?